 Ziro valley is a popular tourist destination in the central part of Arunachal Pradesh.
 Ziro is famous for its natural beauty and Hills.
 Ziro is situated on the Apatani Plateau and is declared a World Heritage Site by the UN as it is the cultural heritage site of the Apatani tribe.
 Ziro is situated approximately 1,500 meters above the mean sea level.

-By Flight – Arunachal Pradesh is not the most easily accessible destinations.
+By Flight – Arunachal Pradesh is not the most easily accessible destination.
 There is no major airport in the state.
 All air connectivity is through the airports in neighbouring Assam.
 The nearest major airport to Ziro is at Jorhat about 200 km away and takes about 9 hours to reach.
-There is another airport at Lilabari in North Lakhimpur district which is approximately 120 km from Ziro Valley which has connecting flights only with Guwahati.
-Guwahati airport is the most well connected in the region and is 450 km away.
+There is another airport at Lilabari in the North Lakhimpur district which is approximately 120 km from Ziro Valley and has connecting flights only with Guwahati.
+Guwahati airport is the most well-connected in the region and is 450 km away.